sodadata/docs/soda-sql/documentation/sql_metrics.md

       - invalid_percentage == 0
 ```
 `invalid_percentage == 0` in column `id` with column configuration `valid_format: uuid` checks the rows in the column named `id` for values that match a uuid (universally unique identifier) format.
 If the test passes, it means that 0% of the rows contain data that is invalid; if the test fails, it means that more than 0% of the rows contain invalid data, which is data that is in non-UUID format.

+`invalid_percentage == 0` in column `feepct` with column configuration `valid_format: number_percentage` checks the rows in the column named `feepct` for values that match a percentage format.
+If the test passes, it means that 0% of the rows contain data that is invalid; if the test fails, it means that more than 0% of the rows contain invalid data, which is data that is in non-percentage format.

 ## Metric groups and dependencies